 After connecting, disconnect.
 Every connection with another person, whether on the phone, in person, or on Facebook, creates a living energetic line of connection.
 When you’re done connecting, disconnect consciously.
 Ask your mind and heart to lovingly release the stories connected to people as well.

 Reconnect with yourself.
 Look in the mirror to check in without the critique.
 Simply reconnect through your eyes with who you are.
-Then ask yourself what are truly your own emotional and physical feelings.

 Be alone on purpose.
 There’s a difference between solitude and isolation.
 The purpose of solitude is to rest into your self.
 Rediscover the infinite spring of resource within you.